+1. Copy the .NET assembly into one of the following directories:

+- C:\Program Files\SAS\EnterpriseGuide\version\Custom - %appdata%\SAS\EnterpriseGuide\version\Custom

-- 1 Copy the .NET assembly into one of the following directories: - C:\ProgramFiles\SAS\EnterpriseGuide\release-number\Custom - %appdata%\SAS\EnterpriseGuide\release-number\Custom %appdata% is the Microsoft Window environment variable that maps to a user account.
+%appdata% is the Microsoft Windows environment variable that maps to a user account.
 Repeat the copy in other user accounts if multiple users run SAS Enterprise Guide on the same host.

+• %appdata%\SAS\SharedSettings\version\Custom

-- %appdata%\SAS\SharedSettings\release-number\Custom Use this location to deploy custom tasks to specified user accounts, using a directory that is accessed by SAS Enterprise Guide and the SAS Add-In for Microsoft Office. - 2 Restart SAS Enterprise Guide.
-SAS Enterprise Guide automatically registers the new custom tasks in the specified directories. - 3 Test the new custom tasks by selecting View ► Task List or Tools ► Add-In.
+Use this method to deploy custom tasks to specified user accounts, using a shared directory that is accessed by both SAS Enterprise Guide and the SAS Add-In for Microsoft Office.

+- Restart SAS Enterprise Guide.
+SAS Enterprise Guide automatically registers the new custom tasks in the specified directories. - 3.
+Test the new custom tasks by selecting View \Rightarrow Task List or Tools \Rightarrow Add-In.